ubaldot/vim9-conversion-aid/README.md

 let s:a = 3
 ```

-- it won't fix string concatenation if `.` does not have a leading and a
+- it won't fix string concatenation if the concatenation operator `.` does not
-  trailer white-space,
+  have a leading and a trailer white-space,
 - functions with variable number of arguments won't be fixed,
 - it won't remove `eval`,
 - lambda expressions will not be fixed,